macminix/MacMinix/README.md

 Apple's 68k Macs.

-I am in no way affiliated with the original developers, nor can I guarantee this is complete or unmodified.
+I am in no way affiliated with the original developers, nor can I guarantee this archive is complete or unmodified.

+ * distrib/ - MacMinix distribution.
+ * docs/ - PDF/roff MacMinix documentation.
+ * man/ - Preformatted online manuals, man(1) implementation.

 For more information about MacMinix, including manuals, see Brad Pliner's helpful MacMinix Page: